nathan-anderson-GM5Yn5XRVqA-unsplash.jpg

 Research indicates that practicing self-compassion can have a positive influence on body image concerns.
 Learning to accept our experiences and extend kindness towards ourselves in these instances enables us to move forward rather than being held back by these experiences.
 Find out more about self-compassion in our general section on improving body image.

 Seek out and spend time with people who accept you for who you are, and who are supportive towards you.
 You may find communities and like-minded people to connect with in your local community or in online spaces.
-People with disabilities also report finding it helpful to seek out and follow inspiring content related to disability on social media as these accounts may be relatable and representative of their own experience, while promoting positive body image messages.

 Useful Resources + links: